binsec/rosarum/README.md

 Be advised that the build might take some time (it takes ~12 minutes on a laptop with a 20-core 12th Gen Intel(R) Core(TM) i7-12800H CPU).

+Once the Docker image is built, the `run.sh` convenience script may be used to run it.
+Generally, released versions of the image will be tagged, so you can run `git checkout <TAG>` and run `./build.sh` and `./run.sh` to build and run a specific version of the image.

 ### Building from source
 **WARNING: running the target programs in a native, unprotected environment may endanger the state of your machine.
 We highly recommend using a Docker container as described above.**